 He left for college after he graduated and made it back to town a year later for sure.
 When my class graduated he hosted a very wild party at his house in which many of us attended.
 I’m not sure I saw Winfield after that night for many years.
 He attended Louisiana State University, studying to become a Certified Public Accountant After he finished school and became a CPA he was hired by a large Accounting Firm in Houston.
 I got busy with my life and moved away from Marble Falls a while after graduating in 1970.
 Our paths didn’t cross for a decade.
 By then, he had grown tired of the fast pace of Houston and joined up with a smaller firm in Austin.
 He had been in Austin a short while when our paths crossed in the early 1980’s.

-More likely than not, my Brother Kenny and Winfield ran into each other in a bar.
+More likely than not, Kenny and Winfield ran into each other in a bar.
 They were each just coming off of marriages and finding out what the Austin nightlife had to offer.
-I think I remember them seeing each other in a joint up between Bee Creek and the Pedernales River.
+I think they started seeing each other in a joint up between Bee Creek and the Pedernales River.
 Winfield was staying up at Double Horn with his folks, when he couldn’t find a cozier place for the night.
 Kenny was hanging his hat on whatever bedpost was handy back in those days, often times up Burnet County way.
 Kenny was still working for the company (Lewis Contractors) in those days.
 Eventually Kenny got Winfield and me together.

-Somehow the subject came up about how much we could use Winfield’s talents to either help us make more money or keep from spending more money than we had or how we could use his talents.
+Somehow the subject came up about how much we could use Winfield’s talents to either help us make more money or keep from spending more money than we had.
 Winfield and I started putting together a strategy for him to manage our office and oversee the business end of things and that would give Kenny and me more time to concentrate on bidding jobs and getting them built.

 Once the deal was hashed out for him to join us, he immediately started hiring pretty young gals to help out in the office.
 Almost immediately, it was taking Winfield, two girls and Woody to do almost the exact thing Woody had been doing by himself for several years.